mnjrupp/myodbc/README.md

 2)compile using MS Visual C++ 2010 express

 3) Set up a DSN to any data source using the ODBC driver for the source.

-  This is designed to work with any datasource as long as the vendor supplies an ODBC driver.
 4)Open cmd prompt and type "myodbc"